 Ride sharing has become one of the most popular forms of transportation in recent years.
-Different than taxi service, ridesharing is performed by independent contractors that use their vehicles to provide the service.
+Different than taxi service, ride sharing is performed by independent contractors that use their vehicles to provide the service.
 All of the rides are managed through a phone app, making getting a trip much more accessible.

 Although the drivers work as independent contractors, the owners of the application manage all of the ride requests, and the monetary transactions.
 No money is ever exchanged between the driver and the passenger.
 It is all handled by that app owner.

 Ride sharing is a very innovative idea and has become a preferred method of transportation for many people.
 However, it has also created many interesting questions about a car used for hire.
 Laws that apply to public transportation and taxi services do not apply to ride sharing vehicles, so making a claim for compensation can become tricky.
+Call 856-284-6446 to speak with a NJ car accident attorney at Rosengard Law Group.

 Independent Contractors Are Covered By Different Insurance Plans